dynport/urknall/README.md

 ## Hosts
-Hosts are the basic structure zwo works with.
+Hosts are the basic structure urknall works with.
 A host is a target if provisioned itself, but could also be the build environment for docker container images (and host those in a private registry).

 ## Packages
-Packages are the entities of zwo, that allow to have structure and modularity in the stuff provisioned to hosts.
+Packages are the entities of urknall, that allow to have structure and modularity in the stuff provisioned to hosts.
 While it would be totally be possible to just write a list of commands to a host, that wouldn't be easy to manage, maintain and reuse.
 Packages should be as small as possible (like providing the commands to set up one programm or service), but as large as necessary (there is no sense in putting each and every command into a separate package).